ModernN64SDK/libultra_modern/README.md

 # libultra_modern

-This repo contains a decompilation of libultra version 2.0L (GCC).
+This repo contains a decompilation of libultra version 2.0L.
 It is intended to facilitate updating of libultra and allow the Modern SDK to be a complete open book for people to edit as they see fit.

 ## Build dependencies